 Can I direct the judges through my entry?
 If you have selected URL as your entry format, you may outline a path for the judges to follow that highlights the best elements of your entry.
 You may also include any necessary usernames and passwords.

 Payment & Refunds

-If you require an alternate payment method, we can only accept cheque or money order in special circumstances.
-These cases must be pre-approved by Applied Arts.
-Contact Vicki at email@example.com with your request.
+We only accept cheque, money order or direct deposit in special circumstances.
+These cases must be pre-approved.
+Contact firstname.lastname@example.org with your request.

 Can I get a refund?
 Entries are non-refundable; costs cover administration, processing and the judging of the entry.
 A submission of entry acknowledges acceptance of these rules.

 My client has revoked the right for me to enter work I’ve already paid for.
-We do not issue refunds, but please contact the awards coordinator if you need the entry removed from the judging or winners’ pool.
+We do not issue refunds, but contact email@example.com if you need the entry removed from the judging or winners’ pool.

 What do winners receive?